a-lil-birb/authless-rprxy/README.md

+# authless rprxy

+This is a fork of rprxy at [https://github.com/sentanos/rprxy]() that allows users to access more API results without the need for authentification.

+Include the environment variable `COOKIE` for instances of this proxy to ignore and overwrite passed cookies with it.

+## Why?
+A lot of Roblox APIs return additional information unrelated to the authenticated user that may be useful (e.g. a game's playability status, a list of an asset's resellers, etc).
+The nature of a proxy also makes it a security risk for the users of it to pass any sensitive information such as their auth cookie, as the owner may be able to access this information.

+Alternatively, to retain the original behavior, append the custom header `real-cookie` set to non-null and your cookie will not be overwritten by the proxy.

+The rest of the original README is left untouched.

 # rprxy

 Because Roblox does not allow HttpService requests to roblox.com an external proxy is needed for access to site APIs.